flipwise/unibody-kickoff/README.md

-# Fieldless Kickoff (Application Launcher)
+# Unibody Kickoff (Application Launcher)

-PROJECT DESCRIPTION
+**PROJECT DESCRIPTION**

-This repository contains the version of KDE's Kickoff (Application Launcher) widget without the patch which introduces a permanent search field.
+This repository contains the version of KDE's Kickoff (Application Launcher) widget without the patches which introduced a permanent search field and separator lines.

-The patch is set to appear in Plasma 5.15 and it is thus so far only present in KDE Neon Unstable Developer Edition.

-The reason for this project's existence is that the author does not believe the current implementation of the search field to be satisfactory enough.
-Namely, the field can stick out too much, especially when using very transparent themes.
+Users may want to use this version of Kickoff in the case that the search field sticks out too much for them or simply if they prefer the old look.

-The intention of the project is to keep providing backported fixes to Kickoff, all the while retaining its fieldless look.
-Should the search field issues be addressed properly in whichever way, this widget will remain as a "classic" alternative.
+The goal of the project is to keep providing backported fixes to Kickoff, all the while retaining its unibody look.

-Comparison between Kickoff and Kickoff (Fieldless):
+**Comparison between Kickoff and Kickoff (Fieldless):**

 ![With Patch](kickoff-wpatch.jpg) ![No Patach](kickoff-nopatch.jpg)

-INSTALLATION INFO
+**INSTALLATION INFO**

 1) KDE Store